Strengthening Blended Families Through Stepparent Adoption

 Whatever your reasons for adopting, the logistics involved will depend on whether the child’s other parent gives consent or decides to contest the adoption.

-Uncontested Vs. Contested Adoption
+Uncontested Versus Contested Adoption

 There are situations in which a noncustodial parent will consent to the adoption and voluntarily give up their parental rights.
 In such cases, the adoption process is relatively quick and easy.
 If the other parent has died or has never been part of the child’s life, adoption is similarly straightforward.

 Things are more difficult if the other parent objects.
 In order for the adoption to proceed, it will be necessary to petition the court to involuntarily terminate the parental rights of the noncustodial parent.
 You must present compelling grounds for why the other parent should lose their rights.
-These could include abandonment, a history of abuse, drug and alcohol addiction and long-term incarceration, to name a few.
+These could include abandonment, a history of abuse, drug and alcohol addiction, and long-term incarceration, to name a few.
 If the court agrees to terminate the other parent’s rights, the adoption may proceed.

 Working With An Experienced Attorney Is Critical